Compare Loan Types:

-- Unlimited extra repayments: It means that you can pay your loan off on top of the minimum monthly repayments.
+You can pay additional repayments on top of the minimum monthly repayments.
 When you do so, you will not have to worry about the extra charges.
-For instance, if you can add $500 to your $2,500 monthly repayments, you may do so.
-You can go back to the minimum repayment amount the next month if you do not have the extra cash.
-With such ability, you can pay off your loan quicker.
-You also lower your interest repayments.
+For instance, you can add $500 to your $2,500 monthly repayments, and pay off your mortgage much sooner.
+You can go back to the minimum repayment amount the next month if you find that you can no longer make additional payments.

-- Offset account: A savings account can be attached to your loan, which can offset the interest of the amount you have borrowed.
+A savings account can be attached to your loan, which can offset the interest of the amount you have borrowed.
 For example, your loan is $600,000.
-If you have $50,000 in your savings or offset account, you only have to pay $550,000.
+If you have $50,000 in your savings or offset account, you only have to pay interest on $550,000.
 It is beneficial because the amount you need to pay for the home loan is larger than the interest that you have saved on your offset account.

-You can split your loan so you can make extra repayments and even redraws.
-SVR is indeed useful for most situations.
+You can split your loan so you can make extra repayments and redraws.
+SVR is therefore useful for most common mortgage situations.

-Is a Standard Variable Rate Home Loan the Right Fit for You?
+Is This Loan the Right Fit for You?

 A standard variable rate loan is the best option for you if the loan’s features will be useful for you.
-It also helps to understand that the interest rate can change anytime.
-Therefore, you should be able to afford the repayments should the interest rate increase.
+It also helps to understand that the interest rate can change at anytime.
+Therefore, you must be able to afford the repayments should the interest rate increase.

 This type of loan is also an excellent choice for you if you plan to refinance your home loan.
 If you are open to changing to another loan product, the standard variable rate home loan may be the right one for you.

 SVRs are also great for investors if they plan to purchase a house before selling the property.
-It is a wonderful solution while you wait for the sale of your existing property.
+It is a great solution while you wait for the sale of your existing property.

 - You can make extra repayments